ReactiveX/RxRuby/readme.md

 # The Reactive Extensions for Ruby (Rx.rb) <sup>0.1</sup>... #
 *...is a set of libraries to compose asynchronous and event-based programs using observable collections and Enumerable module style composition in Ruby*

-The project is actively developed by Microsoft Open Technologies, Inc., in collaboration with a community of open source developers.

-This project is a mirror of the [CodePlex](http://rxrb.codeplex.com/) repository.

 ## The Need to go Reactive ##